WELCOME to the Byfield and District Branch of The Royal British Legion's Web pages...

-We hope regular computer users will bear with us for the next few sentences because some of our older Members may require a little guidance...
+We hope regular computer users will bear with us for the next few paragraphs because some of our older Members may require a little guidance...

-PC users will find our list of Contents, one under another, on the left hand side of this Web site; we'll call this a "Content tool bar" or "Content drop-down menu".
+PC users will find our list of Contents, one under another, on the left hand side of this Web site; we'll call this a "Content side bar" or "Content drop-down menu".

-Tablet users may have to select their “menu icon” (a box with horizontal lines within it, usually appearing in the top left hand corner of your device), to reveal those Contents.
+Tablet users & PC's using later software, e.g. MS Win10 may have to select their “menu icon” (a box with horizontal lines within it, usually appearing in the top left hand corner of your device), to reveal those Contents.

-If you hover your cursor (or in the case of Tablets, place your finger or stylus) over the Content item, that should reveal any sub-pages to that page, on the right hand side of that vertical “Content” tool bar.
-There will be a little arrow on the right to indicate that there are one or more sub pages to that page.
+If you hover your cursor (or in the case of Tablets, place your finger or stylus) over the Content item, that should reveal any sub-pages to that page on the right hand side of that vertical “Content” side bar.
+There will also be a tiny arrowhead on the right of that Content item to indicate that there are one or more sub pages to that page.

 Contents’ pages and their sub pages are opened by clicking (or tapping) on that title.

-CLICK-on COLOUR? except for titles at the top of Contents' pages, words in coloured font have links to interesting places - just place your cursor over and CLICK!
+CLICK-on COLOUR? except for titles at the top of Contents' pages, words in coloured font (usually red but sometimes blue font) have links to interesting places - just place your cursor over and CLICK!

 Remember ALL are welcome in the RBL - you don't have to be ex-service to be part of this organisation - men and women are welcomed as Members of our Branch and there are no age limits.

-Occasionally our meetings are held in other villages within our District; make sure you check our Meetings' Minutes & Notices pages for announcements about those.
+Make sure you check our Meetings' Minutes & Notices pages for dates and venues.